hyperledger/fabric/docs/source/channel_update_tutorial.rst

 a chaincode definition to the channel, a new organization can start using the chaincode by approving the chaincode definition.

-.. note:: These instructions use the Fabric chaincode lifecycle introduced in
-          the v2.0 release.
-If you would like to use the previous lifecycle to install and instantiate a chaincode, visit the v1.4 version of the `Adding an org to a channel tutorial <https://hyperledger-fabric.readthedocs.io/en/release-1.4/channel_update_tutorial.html>`__.

 Before we install a chaincode as Org3, we can use the ``./network.sh`` script to deploy the Basic chaincode on the channel.
 Open a new terminal and navigate to the ``test-network`` directory.
 You can then use the ``test-network`` script to deploy the Basic chaincode: